reddec/router-control/README.md

 optional arguments:
   -h, --help            show this help message and exit -i IP, --ip IP        IP address of the router
+  -u USER, --user USER  Username of web panel in the router -p PASSWORD, --password PASSWORD
+                        Password of web panel in the router
 ```